-Output per work stream Plan by Plenary Output per work stream P1 P2 P3 P4 Boosting the roll-out of next generation networks Methodology for monitoring the application of the BEREC CPs on WLA, WBA, WLL D Opinion on the anticipated draft Commission Recommendation on costing principles for key access products D Revised CP on Geographic Aspects of Market Analysis С F Consumer empowerment and protection Opinion on the anticipated draft Commission Recommendation on Net Neutrality.
-D Report on platforms for measuring the Quality of Broadband Access Services D Detailed specifications to implement BEREC transparency guidelines С F Methodology and questionnaire for the second round of the TMI D Article 28(2) Universal Service Directive: A harmonised BEREC process (carried over from Work Programme 2012) F Boosting the internal market Guidelines on the implementation of the Roaming decoupling obligation С F Benchmark Reports (two), in view of the Roaming Regulation D D Report on transparency and comparability of different tariffs, following the Roaming Regulation D Benchmarks (two) on MTR, FTR and SMS D D Regulatory Accounting in practice report D Opinion on the anticipated draft Commission Recommendation on Non-Discrimination D Opinion on the anticipated draft Commission revised Recommendation on Relevant markets D Other internal and external activities Amended BEREC Rules of Procedures D Legend P1 P2 P3 P4 D Documents for adoption, without consultation 4 1 3 6 C Documents for public consultation 1 1 1 0 F Documents for adoption, after consultation, including consultation report 1 1 1 1
+Plan by Plenary Output per work stream P2 P3 P4 Boosting the roll-out of next generation networks Methodology for monitoring the application of the BEREC CPs on WLA, WBA, WLL D Opinion on the anticipated draft Commission Recommendation addressing combined (a) non discrimination and (b) costing methodologies for key wholesale access products.
+Revised CP on Geographic Aspects of Market Analysis С Consumer empowerment and protection Opinion on the anticipated draft Commission Recommendation on Net Neutrality.
+D Report on platforms for measuring the Quality of Broadband Access Services С Methodology and questionnaire for the second round of the TMI D Opinion on anticipated draft Commission Recommendation on certain elements of the USD D Article 28(2) Universal Service Directive: A harmonised BEREC process (carried over from Work Programme 2012) F Boosting the internal market Updated guidelines on the Roaming Regulation III D Guidelines on the implementation of the Roaming decoupling obligation С F () Benchmark Reports (two), in view of the Roaming Regulation D D BEREC International Roaming compliance report D Report on transparency and comparability of different tariffs, following the Roaming Regulation D Benchmarks (two) on MTR, FTR and SMS D D Regulatory Accounting in practice report D Opinion on the anticipated draft Commission revised Recommendation on Relevant markets D Other internal and external activities Amended BEREC Rules of Procedures D Logond P1 Do D2 P4 Legend D Documents for adoption, without consultation P2 P3 P4 7 C Documents for public consultation 4 1 1 F Documents for adoption, after consultation, including consultation report 0 1 0 0 0